-- The school uses educational broadband connectivity through Talk-Straight Schools Broadband. - The school uses LightSpeed which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - o The school filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - The school works with Talk-Straight Schools Broadband and LightSpeed to ensure that our filtering policy is continually reviewed.
+- The school uses educational broadband connectivity through 'Talk-Straight Schools Broadband'. - The school uses 'Netsweeper' which blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material. - The school filtering system blocks all sites on the Internet Watch Foundation (IWF) list and blocks access to illegal Child Abuse Images and Content (CAIC). - The 'Netsweeper' system integrates the 'the police assessed list of unlawful terrorist content, produced on behalf of the Home Office'. - The school works with 'Talk-Straight Schools Broadband' and 'Netsweeper' to ensure that our filtering policy is continually reviewed.